mariolizanac/Linaro-O.S.-for-Zybo/README.md

-### 2. Generating the bitstream ###
+### 3. Generating the bitstream ###

-In order to compile the zybo's bitstream, we should follow these steps:
+You can either generate the bitstream file from the beginning or use my Ready_for_Work_Zybo_Base_System repository.

+From the beginning you will have to follow the steps below:

 	* Download the zybo base system from "https://reference.digilentinc.com/_media/zybo:zybo_base_system.zip"
 	* Open it with Vivado
 	* Modify the project if you need it
 	* Update the IP Cores from previous versions
-	* Run Synthesis, implementation and finally generate bitstream
+	* Run Synthesis, implementation and generate bitstream
+	* Export hardware including the bitstream when asked.

 A ready for work zybo base system has been made so it is not necessary to follow the steps before.
 You can download it from "https://github.com/MarioLizanaC/Ready_for_Work_Zybo_Base_System", or: